hupe1980/torchadv/README.md

 ## Features

 - **Adversarial Attacks**: Implementations of popular adversarial attacks such as FGSM, PGD, and more.
-- **Surrogate Models**: Tools for creating and using surrogate models to enhance attack success rates.
 - **Compatibility**: Designed to work seamlessly with PyTorch models.
 - **Customizable**: Easily extendable to include new attack methods or custom functionality.